KjellbergD/resume/docs/piskel/overview.md

 Currently 9 cloud models are included.
 Clouds use two colors: #ffffff and #87b7cb.
 All clouds are within the bounds of 64x192 pixels (HxW).

 ### Foreground
-A design is made for grass/dirt ground (repeating pattern).
+A single design is made for grass/dirt ground (repeating pattern).
 Size is 88x96 pixels (HxW).
+TODO: Perhaps create a couple more with slight variation.

 ### Middleground
-A design is made for grass (repeating pattern).
-Size is 32x96 pixels (HxW)
+A single design is made for grass (repeating pattern).
+Size is 32x96 pixels (HxW).
+TODO: Perhaps create a couple more with slight variation.